-The development and publication of this site was funded by the National Historical Publications and Records Commission through the Publishing Historical Records in Documentary Editions program.
+The development and publication of this site was funded by the National Historical Publications and Records Commission through two one-year grants in the Publishing Historical Records in Documentary Editions program.

-Editorial work on the Civil War Governors of Kentucky has been supported by the National Endowment for the Humanities through the Scholarly Editions and Translations program.
+Editorial work on the Civil War Governors of Kentucky has been supported by the National Endowment for the Humanities three three-year grants in the Scholarly Editions and Translations program.

-Explore the pages in the About menu to learn more about our editorial policies, our interface, and our plans for the future.
+Explore the pages in the About menu to learn more about CWGK staff, our editorial policies, and our interface.